dials/dials/doc/sphinx/diamond.rst

   $ module load dials/dev-208

-The thaumatin dataset used in the :doc:`advanced_tutorial` is centrally available on the Diamond filesystem at :samp:`/dls/mx-scratch/dials_tutorial/i04_thaumatin/`.
+The thaumatin dataset used in the :doc:`processing_in_detail_tutorial` is centrally available on the Diamond filesystem at :samp:`/dls/mx-scratch/dials_tutorial/i04_thaumatin/`.

 .. toctree::
    :maxdepth: 1

-   documentation/tutorials/advanced_tutorial
+   documentation/tutorials/processing_in_detail_tutorial
    documentation/tutorials/multi_crystal_analysis
    documentation/tutorials/metrology_corrections